Table of contents

 Key DevOps principles include:

-The DevOps lifecycle consists of four main stages represented as an infinity loop.
-These stages create a feedback loop, allowing organizations to rapidly deliver quality-tested solutions to customers.
+The DevOps lifecycle consists of four key stages, often represented as an infinity loop.
+These stages create a continuous feedback loop that enables organizations to rapidly deliver high-quality solutions while aligning IT operations with overall business goals.

 DevOps can make organizations more flexible, enhance teamwork and communication, and speed up the time it takes to launch products or services.